Amur softshell turtle: Geographic range

+Description

+An aquatic species, Pelodiscus maackii may attain a straight carapace length of 32.5 cm.

 Breeding

-In China specifically the breeding of the Chinese soft turtle has been done for over 2400 years and the production has come to 340,000 Annually due to the demand.
+In China specifically, the breeding of the closely related Chinese softshell turtle (Pelodiscus sinensis) has been done for over 2,400 years, and the production has come to 340,000 annually due to the demand.

 Etymology

 The specific name, maackii, is in honor of Russian naturalist Richard Maack.